 Generally the easiest place for anyone, including former felons, to get hired is at a fast food joint.
-But does Chick-fil-A hire felons?
+But does Chick-fil-A hire felons, specifically?
 That’s a question we decided to investigate.

 To do that, we looked into a bunch of questions like:

 That’s great, right?
 But you may be wondering: How could we possibly know which questions should be asked?
-Well, the majority of us at Successful Release are former felons too!
+Well, the majority of us at Relaunch Pad are former felons too!
 This is why we’re so focused on helping other former felons looking for jobs.
 Using our experiences makes the job search easier!
 See what we mean below.

 Does Chick-fil-A hire felons?